 *If you cancel your trip within 65 days of your confirmed flight departure, you'll forfeit payment.

-*Should you choose to fly to Israel at your own expense, there is no flight reimbursement from Birthright Israel.
-The participant will pay a non-refundable $50USD fee to join the program.
+*Should you choose to fly to Israel at your own expense, or if you've already received a subsidized flight, there is no flight reimbursement from Birthright Israel.
+The participant must pay a non-refundable $50USD fee to join the program.

 No, you don't need to speak Hebrew but it's always a plus!